eelcovv/elixos/README.md

 ## VPN instructions

 Here some instructions to activate a VPN if you have one available.
-The instructions are based on surfshark.
+The instructions are based on surfshark with a WireGuard backend.

 ### Create a VPN private/public key pair